macocci7/PHP-FrequencyTable/README.md

 ## Overview

-`FrequencyTable.php` is single object class file written in PHP in order to operate frequency table easily.
+`PHP-FrequencyTable` is single object class file written in PHP in order to operate frequency table easily.

 ChatGTP and Google Bard cannot take statistics correctly at present, so I made this to teach them how to make a frequency table.